Anastasiya999/elevator-system/README.md

 #### The main idea of algorithm

 1. Let our elevator system store three queue of tasks.`currentTasks` array represents currently handled requests that are on the route path.
-The `up` array represents up requests that can not be served at the moment, the same with `down` array but in opposite direction.
+The `up` array represents up requests that can not be served at the moment, the same with `down` array but in the opposite direction.
 The values are unique and sorted in ascending order.
 2. If a user presses the "UP"/"DOWN" button the `pickUp(direction,source)` is trigged.
-Then the task is added to a dedicated queue depending on its direction and the source of request.
+Then a task is added to a dedicated queue depending on its direction and the source of request.
-3. If current direction of the elevator is "UP" and `currentTasks` is not empty it shifs and serves the first request from the queue.
-If direction is "DOWN" - pops and serves the last request from the queue.
+3. If the current direction of the elevator is "UP" and `currentTasks` is not empty it shifs and serves the first request from the queue.
+If the direction is "DOWN" - pops and serves the last request from the queue.
 4. If there are no jobs, the elevator will reverse direction and operate `up` or `down` queue due to the changed direction.
 If queues are empty the elevator changes its state to "IDLE".

-5. Let our elevator system store three queue of tasks.`currentTasks` array represents currently handled requests that are on the route path.
-The `up` array represents up requests that can not be served at the moment, the same with `down` array but in opposite direction.
-The values are unique and sorted in ascending order.
-6. If a user presses the "UP"/"DOWN" button the `pickUp(direction,source)` is trigged.
-Then the task is added to a dedicated queue depending on its direction and the source of request.
-7. If current direction of the elevator is "UP" and `currentTasks` is not empty it shifs and serves the first request from the queue.
-If direction is "DOWN" - pops and serves the last request from the queue.
-8. If there are no jobs, the elevator will reverse direction and operate `up` or `down` queue due to the changed direction.
-If queues are empty the elevator changes its state to "IDLE".

 When implementing the SCAN algorithm, I considered the elevator system as a finite state machine.
-Depending on it's states: "UP", "DOWN", "IDLE", "MOVING", "STOPPED", "OPEN" or
-"CLOSE" the elevator starts and responds to the user's requests.
+Depending on its states: "UP", "DOWN", "IDLE", "MOVING", "STOPPED", "OPEN" or "CLOSE" the elevator starts and responds to the user's requests.
 Thus, the change of state triggers the elevator behavior.
-Using the useState and useEffect hooks, I was able to get the proper rendering and the correct status display change.
-Besides I used useRef hook to store references to `up`, `down`, `tasks` and trigger re-rendering only when updating the state of the `current tasks` array.
-In order to process tasks simultaneously I use Web Workers.
+Using the useState and useEffect hooks, I was able to get the proper rendering and status display change.
+Besides I used the useRef hook to hold references to `up`,` down`, `task` and trigger re-rendering only when updating the state of the` current tasks` array.
+In order to process tasks simultaneously I used Web Workers.
 Every time `step(id, currentFloor, destinationFloor)` is called, a new elevator worker is created.
-The worker post the message with new `status` 10 000ms timeout and the state of `currentFloor` is updated.
+After 1000ms timeout the worker post a message with new status and then the state of `currentFloor` is updated.
 After sending the message the worker terminates.

 ## :file_folder: Project Structure